 The alumni networks that have been the most successful at driving engagement, strengthening relationships and providing the most value for their alumni.

 Running a corporate alumni network allows your company to leverage lifelong relationships and an investment in employee growth and development in today’s challenging labour market.

 Employees are not looking to stay at one company forever.
 They're looking for opportunities that will support them in their career journey and future endeavors.
 What a corporate alumni network offers is the promise of continued lifelong career guidance.
 If an organization shows they value their alumni, it means they are more likely to value employees and offer more in way of opportunities.

-Where an employee chooses to work becomes more than only a place to garner some new skills and a paycheck, it is also a place to build a foundation for their career.
-The primary reason the best Alumni networks succeed is the importance they place on alumni programming to drive continued career services to ex-employees.
-For many organizations, how they manage their Alumni is now part of a companies total workforce strategy.
+So, whilst the paycheck is important, employees aren't just in it for the money.
+They’re looking for a place to build a foundation for their career.
+The best alumni networks have succeeded by continuing to drive career services for ex-employees.
+For many organizations, how they manage their Alumni is now part of a company's total workforce strategy.

 In compiling a list of the 10 best alumni networks, a number of factors were considered.
-The volume of recruits that return to the organization is a great reflection of the culture but that alone does not give the full picture.
-In addition, we used social engagement on sites such as LinkedIn, glass door reviews and not only the volume of their Alumni population but also the proportion of the base included in senior positions.
+The volume of recruits that return to the organization is a great reflection of the culture, but that alone does not give the full picture.
+We take into account the number of new business opportunities generated, the mentorship and collaborative programs or learning opportunities offered and how engaged the alumni community is.

 Top 10 Corporate Alumni Networks